giolandicho/MazeRunner/README.md

-Renders a grid with start and end cells.
-User can move start/end cells, create walls to make a maze and then a bfs algorithm will find the shortest path between start and end cells.
+A pathfinding app that finds the shortest path between two cells on a grid